-Tails of comets, composed of gas and dust emitted from the nucleus, can be up to I AU in length, but are extremely thin.
+Some of the gas and dust emitted from the nucleus streams away in the tail.
+These tails can be up to 1 AU in length, but are extremely thin.

 Comets often have two tails, an ion tail, composed of gas blown out of the comet by the solar wind, and a dust tail, made of dust liberated from the nucleus as the ice evaporates.